kekkpel/Digispark-arduino/README.md

 # Attenction
 First you need to have installed all the requirements to work whit the digispark.
-These project that I made use the italian keyboard on window os
+These project that I made use the american keyboard on the window os

 # Projects
 ## Rickroll.ino